PA-HS-24-ciel-127/Lipsync-Unity/README.md

 <img width="328" alt="image" src="https://github.com/user-attachments/assets/fae54aa7-c60c-412f-b374-3286407094f0" />

 If wished, the animation can be changed by double-clicking the Controller in the assets overview.
+The existing animation was downloaded from [mixamo](https://www.mixamo.com/#/).

 <img width="662" alt="image" src="https://github.com/user-attachments/assets/5aaa6fd9-5b15-4a87-8b11-022ae6ab6b30" />

 New animations can be added as fbx-Files by drag and drop into the asset folder.
-The animations can than be applied and connected in the controller by drag and drop from the asset folder into the space above.
+These animations can then be applied and connected in the controller by drag and drop from the asset folder into the space above.
 Please note, that the animations need to be connected through arrows in order to be played.

 Again, the animations can be played by pressing the play button on top of the Unity Tool.